 Baselworld 2018: the good, the great and the absolute best

-Of course, Baselworld is not the only exhibition of this sort – however, there is nothing like it if you’re looking for some serious inspiration, as well as striving to establish lasting industry contacts and learn about the latest technology.
+Baselworld is not the only exhibition of this sort, of course.
+However, we can assure you that there is nothing like it if you’re looking for some serious inspiration, striving to establish long-lasting contacts and learn about the latest technologies.

-Speaking of “novelty” trend, retro designs are undoubtedly leading the way: think modern revamps of some of the most iconic pieces from the ‘30s and the ‘40s complete with retro divers and pivots, as well as beautiful chronographs.
-With the price tags approaching over $100 thousand a piece, these creations are destined to become the most desired luxury items.
+Talking about the current trends, retro designs are for sure leading the way.
+The revamps of the most iconic pieces from the 30’s and the 40’s, retro divers and pivots, stunning chronographs… with the price tags approaching over 100$, these pieces are for sure will become the most desirable luxury items.

-Our absolute favourites?
-Must be the limited-edition watches from Jacob & Co, that looked more like Faberge Eggs – stunning, to say the least.
-Again, this is a very noticeable retro motif – however, sometimes classics work much better than futuristic designs, especially when it comes to luxurious timepieces.
+For sure it’s the stunning limited edition of watches from Jacob & Co looking more like Faberge Eggs.
+It’s a very noticeable retro motif, but sometimes classics work much better than futuristic designs, especially when it comes to luxurious timepieces.